ttytm/webview/README.md

 ---

+### Additional Examples

-Extended examples can be found in the [`examples/`](https://github.com/ttytm/webview/tree/master/examples) directory.\
+Examples that can be found in the [`examples/`](https://github.com/ttytm/webview/tree/master/examples) directory of the repository.

+- [v-js-interop-simple](https://github.com/ttytm/webview/tree/main/examples/v-js-interop-simple) - simple example with a similar complexity as the readme example above.
+- [v-js-interop-app](https://github.com/ttytm/webview/tree/main/examples/v-js-interop-app) - example with the basic code architecture of an application.
+- [project-structure](https://github.com/ttytm/webview/tree/main/examples/project-structure) - `v-js-interop-app` example organized into a directory structure that can be used as a starting point for more complex projects.
+- [astro-project](https://github.com/ttytm/webview/tree/main/examples/astro-project) - example using a modern web framework for the UI.

+External

+- [LVbag](https://github.com/ttytm/LVbag/blob/main/examples/gui_project/main.v) - a minimal example of how to use a UI that is embedded into the executable.
-An application example that uses this webview binding with SvelteKit for the UI is [emoji-mart-desktop](https://github.com/ttytm/emoji-mart-desktop).
+- [emoji-mart-desktop](https://github.com/ttytm/emoji-mart-desktop) - application that combines above concepts.
+It uses SvelteKit for the UI and embeds it inside a single executable.

+## Documentation

-The overview of exported functions is accessible in the repositories [`src/lib.v`](https://github.com/ttytm/webview/blob/master/src/lib.v) file and on its [vdoc site](https://ttytm.github.io/webview/webview.html).
+An overview of exported functions is accessible in the repositories [`src/lib.v`](https://github.com/ttytm/webview/blob/master/src/lib.v) file and on its [vdoc site](https://ttytm.github.io/webview/webview.html).

-## Debugging
+### Debugging

+> [!NOTE]
+> The debug feature currently works on Linux and Windows.

 Use the `webview_debug` flag to enable developer tools - enabling _right click_ <kbd>Inspect Element</kbd> and `console.log` prints to the terminal.
 E.g.: